 Red squirrels are rare in Wales.
 The main populations are on Anglesey, in Clocaenog forest and in mid-Wales, but there are a few other sites that still have red squirrels.
 The red squirrel is threatened by the non-native grey squirrel, through disease (the squirrelpox virus) and competition for food.

-The Red Squirrel Conservation Plan for Wales was published in 2009 and sets out the action required to safeguard these remaining red squirrel populations.
+The red squirrel conservation plan for Wales sets out the action required to safeguard these remaining red squirrel populations.
 In 2018 the Wales Squirrel Forum undertook a review of the action under the plan and refreshed the objectives and actions.

 The Wildlife and Countryside Act 1981 (as amended) gives full protection to red squirrels under Schedule 5.
 For Schedule 5 species, the following are offences:

 - Intentionally taking, killing or injuring